taishi-i/awesome-ChatGPT-repositories/README.md

  * [chatgpt-plugin](https://github.com/solana-labs/chatgpt-plugin) - 🧬@Solanalabs has developed an open-source reference implementation for a ChatGPT plugin.🧬The availability of #ChatGPT plugins will enable #Solana users to verify their wallet balances, transfer tokens, and acquire NFTs.🔽INFO
  * [bmtools](https://github.com/openbmb/bmtools) - BMTools: Tool Learning for Big Models, Open-Source Solutions of ChatGPT-Plugins, supports BabyAGI and Auto-GPTgithub:
  * [pake](https://github.com/tw93/pake#popular-packages) - The chrome-extension of 900Month is built by AngularJS.
+ * [CopilotForXcode](https://github.com/intitni/copilotforxcode) - The missing GitHub Copilot and ChatGPT Xcode Source Editor Extension
  * [gpt-terminal-plugin](https://github.com/etherlegend/gpt-terminal-plugin) - Universal command line plugin for ChatGPT
+ * [smartgpt](https://github.com/cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.

 |Name|GitHub Stars|Language|License|